 Her work has most recently appeared in The Paris Review, Al Jazeera, The Georgia Review, The Week, The Atlantic, Longreads, McSweeney's Internet Tendency, Vice, NPR, Quartz, Atlanta Journal Constitution, Rewire News, Splinter, Pacific Standard, NBC, The Guardian, Literary Hub, the New York Times, Washington Post, and the Minneapolis Star Tribune.
-Her essay “Borderline,” won first place in Prime Number Magazine’s 2015 creative nonfiction contest, was nominated for a Pushcart Prize, and named a notable essay in Best American Essays 2016.
-Her essay, “Identity Lost and Found,” published in the Atlanta Journal Constitution, won an honorable mention in the first person essay category from the American Society of Journalists and Authors, first place in the 2015 Prime Number Magazine creative nonfiction contest, and two "notable" mentions in Best American Essays 2016 and Best American Essays 2017.
+She’s received three Pushcart Prize nominations, one Best of the Net 2017 nomination, a 2017 first place award in the first person essay category from the American Society of Journalists and Authors, a 2016 honorable mention in the first person essay category from the American Society of Journalists and Authors, first place in the 2015 Prime Number Magazine creative nonfiction contest, and two "notable" mentions in Best American Essays 2016 and Best American Essays 2017.
 She's appeared on Georgia Public Broadcasting's All Things Considered and The Breakroom, as well as Islam Channel's The Report.

-Anjali holds a B.S. in Psychology from Duke University, a J.D. from Washington University School of Law, and a MFA in creative writing at Queens University in Charlotte, where she served as a fiction editorial assistant for Qu Literary Magazine.
-She is on the creative nonfiction faculty at the Etowah Valley Writers Institute, the low-residency MFA program at Reinhardt University, and has taught essay-writing classes at the Decatur Writers Studio and Hub City Writers Project.
+Anjali is a graduate of Duke University, Washington University School of Law, and the MFA program in creative writing at Queens University in Charlotte, where she studied fiction.
+She teaches creative nonfiction at the Etowah Valley Writers Institute, the low-residency MFA program at Reinhardt University, and has taught essay-writing classes at the Decatur Writers Studio and Hub City Writers Project.
 She has been awarded writers’ residencies at The Hambidge Center, Rivendell Writers’ Colony and Wildacres.
-She is a member of the Decatur Book Festival programming committee, the Atlanta Press Club, The Asian American Journalists Association, the Society of Professional Journalists, and the American Society of Journalists and Authors (ASJA).

 She lives near Atlanta, where she has recently completed her first two novels.